alpinejs/alpine/packages/docs/src/en/upgrade-guide.md

 </div>
 ```

 after clicking button all `$refs` were displayed.
-However in Alpine V3 it's possible to access only `$refs` for elements created statically, so only first ref will be returned as expected.
+However, in Alpine V3 it's possible to access only `$refs` for elements created statically, so only first ref will be returned as expected.

 <a name="no-ie-11"></a>